Frequently Asked Questions

 What furniture comes in the room?

-Each room comes with a bed, mattress, desk, desk chair, dresser, closet space, window shade, Ethernet hookup (internet), telephone hookup, and cable television outlet.
+Each room comes with a bed, mattress, desk, desk chair, dresser, closet space, window shade, Ethernet hookup (internet), and cable television outlet.

 What are the estimated room measurements for each building?